-Welcome to the future, where self-driving cars are the norm, phones are a holographic swipe away, and you save not for retirement, but the afterlife.
-This is the world of the Prime Video original series Upload, a sci-fi comedy from Emmy-Award-winning writer Greg Daniels (The Office, Parks, and Recreation), which is finally returning for a second season on Friday, March 11, giving you plenty of time to catch up on the show if you missed season 1.
-The satirical show, which hits on everything from the loss of privacy and power in the wake of big tech companies as well as growing income inequality, is at heart a comedy about the battle of love over death—assisted by a little science.
+Welcome to the future, where self-driving cars are the norm, phones are a holographic swipe away, and you save not for retirement but the afterlife.
+This is the world of the Prime Video series Upload, a dark sci-fi comedy from Emmy-Award-winning writer Greg Daniels (The Office, Parks, and Recreation).

 - Where to Watch: Upload streams on Prime Video.